aaronmueller/nshell/README.md

 * Makefile: file containing directives used with `make`
 * workingProgram: a well-functioning version of the shell; Rafi's nsh
 * README.txt: contains description of files, project, limitations, and special features
-* testfile.txt: for testing the project. run with 'nsh < testfile.txt'
+* testfile.txt: for testing the project. run with './nsh < testfile.txt'
-* goodoutput.txt: the output of 'workingProgram < testfile.txt'
+* goodoutput.txt: the output of './workingProgram < testfile.txt'
+* output.txt: the output of './nsh < testfile.txt'

 # HOW TO RUN/EXIT THIS PROJECT
 1. Use `make` to compile nsh.